viv3k19/Testimonial_DocumentParser_Implementation/using_LayoutParser/README.md

 # DocumentParser_using_LayoutParser

-This project provides a Python-based implementation of a document parser using the LayoutParser library.
+This notebook provides a Python-based implementation of a document parser using the LayoutParser library.
 The script leverages deep learning models to detect and extract structured data from PDF or image files, converting them into JSON format.

 ## Table of Contents